Gerard Kennedy: 2013 Ontario Liberal leadership race

 on November 29, 2012 by Forum Research, 37% said they would support Kennedy, followed by Sandra Pupatello (23%), Kathleen Wynne (19%), Eric Hoskins (7%), Glen Murray (6%), and Charles Sousa (4%).
 Among Liberal voters, Kennedy scored first with 38% support.

 After the second ballot, in which he placed third with 13.7% of the vote, Kennedy dropped out and endorsed the eventual winner, Wynne, who went on to become Premier of Ontario.

 Private sector

-Since February 2013, Kennedy has been CEO of Alpha Healthcare/Alpha Laboratories.
+From 2013 to 2021, Kennedy served as CEO of Alpha Healthcare/Alpha Laboratories.
 He had previously served as a consultant to the company while serving as a Member of Parliament.